dror27/dk-shack/vol3/songs/en/Walking The Fire.md

 Head first, you dived in\
 Further down, straight into a hole\
 Choking on your collar, asking for some more
+\
+You tried walking the fire\
+Now dance around it

 ---
 - https://www.youtube.com/watch?v=woELjR5yjd8